iSarh/EmotionRecognition-/README.md

 ## Model Performance

 The model achieves an accuracy of approximately 76% after 10 epochs of training.
 Performance may vary based on dataset quality and preprocessing techniques.

-## The Result

-The model provides real-time emotion predictions on video frames.
-However, accuracy may depend on lighting conditions, facial expressions, and video quality.
-Further optimization can improve prediction stability and precision.

 https://github.com/user-attachments/assets/69342333-2d4f-4504-a5c1-818002c2c4c5